plasticmacaroni/bg3-missables/checklist.md

   - Complete the brain puzzle
 - Past the door, get the sword, green jar, and items on the corpse
   - Put the jar in the mind reader and gain [a permanent boon](https://bg3.wiki/wiki/Waking_Mind) (until the character with the buff dies)
+- [Free an old brain friend](https://bg3.wiki/wiki/Us#Act_Two), if you didn't kill them earlier, to get a new ability
 - Find the tadpole room
   - Collect the tadpole from the pool
   - Free [Wyll's captor](https://bg3.wiki/wiki/Mind_Flayer_Colony#Tadpoling_Centre)